 If you are going to use a debt management company, never pay an up-front fee and always check that the company conforms to the Office of Fair Trading guidelines.
 You can check out the companies and websites on the OFT consumer credit register.

-Your credit rating will go down because it will show details of a debt management plan.
+It’s also important to understand that your credit rating will go down, because it will show details of a debt management plan.
 This may reduce your chances of being approved for credit in the future.